 Brain science has shown that the neurons that light up when a person becomes aware of something are the exact same neurons that light up when a person acts in response.
 What this means is that in the same moment that all those thousands or millions of humans percieve some event, they become momentary captives of that perception, whatever it is.
 The power that aggregated human attention offers is the power of control over vast segments of the population.

 This idea is worth a little deep contemplation.
 While it is sinking in, I will digress a bit.
-Here I am, writing a blog about a profound change in the human world of experience, a change that has shifted the balance of power.
+Here I am, writing about a profound change in the human world of experience, a change that has shifted the balance of power.
 And who is aware of this change?
 My opinion, which matters about as much as one of the leaves blowing past my window in the autumn breeze, is that the more people become aware of this change, the better off we’ll all be; and conversely, the longer we go on asleep to this amazing change, the greater the cataclysm will be that inevitably follows on such an historical event.
-And one thing stands out in the landscape, my landscape as a purveyor of such an idea: it takes aggregated attention for an idea to gain currency and become an effective force for good.
-And in the new Attention Age, if you want that, you had better line up, because it is now the MacGuffin, and everybody is seeking it like they sought gold in the 1840’s.
+And one thing stands out, as a purveyor of such an idea: it now takes aggregated attention for any idea to gain currency and become an effective force for good.
+And in the new Attention Age, if you want that, you had better line up, because it is now the MacGuffin, and everybody is seeking it like they sought gold in the 1840s.